Hartrik/Sand-Game-2/README.md

 ## Performance

+Significant effort has been invested in optimizing the game for efficiency.
+If, however, the simulation speed on your machine is not sufficient, try the following tips to enhance your gaming experience.

 The canvas is divided into chunks – square areas with dimensions usually 20×20 points.
 This allows to distinguish areas where “nothing moves” and these areas are then “ignored”, thus saving performance. **The aim is therefore to have the least active chunks**.